e10v/tea-tasting/README.md

 })
 ```

 By default, it expects the equal number of observations per variant.
-To set a different ratio use the `ratio` parameter.
-It accept two types of values:
+Use the `ratio` parameter to set a different ratio.
+It accepts two types of values:

-- A ratio of number of treatment observations per number of control observations, as a number.
+- A numerical ratio of treatment observations to control observations.
 For example, `SampleRatio(0.5)`: ratio of treatment observations per number of control observations is 1:2.
 Default is `1` but can be redefined in global settings.
 - A dictionary with variants as keys and expected ratios.
 For example, `SampleRatio({"A": 2, "B": 1})`.

 Statistical criteria depends on the `test` parameter: